nicolargo/glances/docs/docker.rst

 Docker
 ======

 Glances can be installed through Docker, allowing you to run it without installing all the python dependencies directly on your system.
-Once you have [docker installed](https://docs.docker.com/install/), you can
+Once you have `docker installed <https://docs.docker.com/install/>`_, you can

 Get the Glances container: